Auto-DL/Auto-DL/README.md

 <hr/>

-## AutoDL is just DL but without code.
+## AutoDL is just Deep Learning but without code.

 Building deep learning models may take a lot of time.
 But not with AutoDL.
 Automate your **meta-work** so that you can focus on building your models without the hassle of writing code.